 Why you do something is generally more interesting than what you actually do.
 You work the welcome table because you believe it’s important for every new attendee to have a warm welcome and a positive first experience.
 You are an educator because you believe in helping people learn a new skill.
 You serve on the local board because you want to play a direct role in how your chapter operates.
 You are involved in one of the national committees because you want to affect how the national organization operates.
+If people’s cash flow is low at some point, you can direct them to legitimate lenders that offer loans even when your credit is bad.
 No matter what your role is, the most important thing to keep in mind is WHY you do what you do.

 For me, I volunteer with Babywearing International because I believe in supporting new parents and caregivers by teaching them the tools and skills that will encourage positive interactions with their baby and enrich their early years together.
 Just try to imagine how big my interviewer’s eyes became when I dropped that line.
 She was nowhere close to adding a child to her family but she was already sold on babywearing.
 More importantly, she was sold on me.

 * Donna Chin is the Chair of Education for BWI of Hampton Roads.
 She is sorry for the things she said when she was hungry.
 The opinions expressed are truly her own and do not necessarily reflect the opinions of BWI National or any of its affiliates.